World leaders pledge climate cooperation despite other rifts

 |

-WASHINGTON, United States (AP) — The leaders of Russia and China put aside their raw-worded disputes with US President Joe Biden on Thursday long enough to pledge international cooperation on cutting climate-wrecking coal and petroleum emissions in a livestreamed summit showcasing America's return to the fight against global warming.
+WASHINGTON, DC, United States (AP) — The leaders of Russia and China put aside their raw-worded disputes with US President Joe Biden on Thursday long enough to pledge international cooperation on cutting climate-wrecking coal and petroleum emissions in a live-streamed summit showcasing America's return to the fight against global warming.

 “The signs are unmistakable,” Biden said.
 “The science is undeniable.
 The cost of inaction keeps mounting.”